valancej/anchore-blogs/content/vulndb/README.md

 **Risk Based Security's VulnDB**

 VulnDB provides the richest, more complete vulnerability intelligence available to help users and teams address points of risk across their organization - in the case of Anchore customers, security risk within container images.
 VulnDB provides over *70,000* additional vulnerabilities not found in the publically available source Common Vulnerabilities and Exposures (CVE) database.
+Additionally, 45.5% of 2018 omission from the CVE database are high to critical in severity.
+This ties directly into a key understanding we have here at Anchore - Just being reliant on publically available vulnerability sources are not sufficient for Enterprises looking to seriously improve their security posture.

 ## Viewing vulnerability results in the Anchore UI